chinamike65/hugo-tuolesi/content/book4/book4en.md

 Doing this regularly will also help develop compassion.

+##### 4. Showing Mercy

 Loving kindness, also known as merciful kindness, is a state of mind that cherishes and cherishes each other.
-Master Bodova once said to an old grandmother: "Yue, yi ci is the kind of loving-kindness you have for your son."
+Master Bodowa once said to an old grandmother:

+"Yue, yi ci is the kind of loving-kindness you have for your son."

 Treating all sentient beings as the children of our own will is the kindness and kindness that only Buddhas, Bodhisattvas, and Sagittarius have, and the kindness and kindness we want to get.

-(1) How to develop loving-kindness To practice loving-kindness, first of all, you must show loving-kindness to your own mother.
+##### (1) How to develop loving-kindness

+To practice loving-kindness, first of all, you must show loving-kindness to your own mother.

 To develop loving-kindness towards a mother is not to crave the mother, but to have, true love.